mbelarbi/bash_training/part1_basics_and_fd.md

 	 echo "hello world" | grep "hell" 2&>1 > file.txt

+How many processes?

-how many processes?
-2 the echo and the grep processes the echo process has input = keyboard, the grep command has input = the output from the echo command the grep command has error output = the screen the grep command has standard output = file.txt
+- 2 the echo and the grep processes*
+- the echo process has input = keyboard,
+- the grep command has input = the output from the echo command
+- the grep command has error output = the screen
+- the grep command has standard output = file.txt

 Successful bash command
 =======================